daovincent/ESIPE/CondensedInfo/Java.md

 First, in order to use the for ( var a : class ) , the "class" you want to iterate over has to be Iterable, so it needs to IMPLEMENT Iterable<The data you want to iterate over>.

-If the structure to iterate over is simple you might be able to do "return data.iterator()", doesn't cost too much time to try...
+If the structure to iterate over is simple you might be able to do "return data.iterator()", BUT DON'T !
+It's actually highly inneficient to do a stream.iterator(), better implement it yourself

 Otherwise :